Indio, California Therapists

 Indio, in Riverside County, is located in the Coachella Valley, also known as Greater Palm Springs.
-Its central location is within easy driving distance to Los Angeles, Las Vegas and San Diego.
+Its central location is within easy driving distance of Los Angeles, Las Vegas, and San Diego.
 Diversity abounds in Indio.
 The Coachella Valley is home to the Cahuilla and Mission Indians’ tribal governments.
 Flights to and from Canada bring international trade.

 Behavioral Health Services in Indio

 The growing Indio population needs parallel growth in essential services.
 Coachella Valley, however, has a severe shortage of psychiatrists and mental treatment facilities.
 Indio residents are not happy about plans for an Indio psychiatric clinic.
 The project includes 5150s patients, a term for a 72-hour involuntary commitment for those at risk to hurt themselves or others.
 The medical facility must release patients back into the community if they do not qualify for inpatient care.
 Neighbors fear the mentally ill will take up residence in Indio’s parks.
 Indio residents feel jaded by the revolving door of failed mental health providers and services in Indio.

 Indio’s total population is 89,793.
 Ethnic diversity is broken out as 69.3 percent Hispanic/Latino, 24.8 percent White, 2.8 percent Black, 2.4 percent Asian, and the remaining percentages represent other races.

 Over half the residents at 53.2 percent speak Spanish while the next largest group at 43.5 percent speak English.
 The remaining 6.4 percent speak one or more of 18 foreign languages ranging from Croatian, Armenian, Japanese, Laotian, and Arabic to European and Slavic languages.